Subject Intent: Why Religion, Ethics & Philosophy?

-Religion and Ethics – Religious and secular ethical theories about what makes actions moral or immoral, ethical theories applied to moral issues e.g. animal testing for medical research, debates about free will and determinism.
+- Religion and Ethics: religious and secular theories about what makes actions moral and immoral, ethical theories applied to moral issues, e.g. animal testing for medical research and debates whether or not humans have free will.

-Philosophy of Religion – Arguments for the existence of God, challenges to religious belief including the problem of evil and psychological challenges from Freud and Jung, religious experiences and religious language.”
+- Philosophy of Religion: arguments for the existence of God, challenges to religious belief including the problem of evil and psychological challenges from Freud and Jung, religious experience and religious language.

 Religion, Ethics & Philosophy